Wilhelm Matheson

 Wilhelm Eger Matheson (born 5 May 1955) is a Norwegian Supreme Court Justice.
 Matheson took office in November 2009.

 Personal life

 Born in Oslo, he was divorced once and subsequently remarried; these marriages produced two children each.

 Education

 Wilhelm Matheson graduated with a degree from the University of Oslo in 1982.
 He has been employed as higher executive officer and was legal adviser in the Law Department of the Norwegian Ministry of Justice and also as a guest researcher at the Max Planck institute in Freiburg, Germany.
-From 1987–1988, Matheson served as deputy judge at the district recorder office of Lier, Røyken and Hurum.
+From 1987 to 1988, Matheson served as deputy judge at the district recorder office of Lier, Røyken and Hurum.
 In 1989 he was employed as deputy advocate in the law firm Mellbye, Schjoldager, Sejersted, Tenden.
 Between 1990 and 2009 he was employed as a lawyer and partner in Wiersholm.
 After this, he took the role of supreme court justice.

 Appointment to the Supreme Court

 Matheson was appointed Supreme Court Justice on 31 October 2008 together with Bergljot Webster and Erik Møse.
 The process surrounding the 2008 appointments was criticised by professor of comparative politics at the University of Bergen, Gunnar Grendstad for a "lack of transparency".
 Journalist Hanne Skartveit (working for Verdens Gang) tried to push the three newly appointed judges to reveal their political positions in a selection of matters of public interest.
 Matheson (and his two new colleagues) did not, however, accept the contentions of the critics and refused to bind themselves to positions that later could become subject to Supreme Court considerations.